-We will not receive any of the proceeds from the sale of the shares of common stock offered by the selling shareholders under this prospectus, but we have agreed to bear certain expenses associated with registering such shares under federal and state securities laws.
+We will not receive any of the proceeds from the sale of the shares of common stock offered by the selling shareholders under this prospectus, but we have agreed to all expenses (other than direct expenses incurred by the selling shareholders, such as selling commissions, brokerage fees and expenses and transfer taxes) associated with registering such shares under federal and state securities laws.
 We are registering the shares for sale to provide the selling shareholders with freely tradeable securities, but the registration of such shares does not necessarily mean that any of the shares will be offered or sold by the selling shareholders.